akkadotnet/akka.net/docs/articles/clustering/split-brain-resolver.md

 ### Keep Majority

-The strategy named `keep-majority` will down the unreachable nodes if the current node is in the majority part based on the last known membership information.
-Otherwise down the reachable nodes, i.e. the own part.
-If the parts are of equal size the part containing the node with the lowest address is kept.
+The `keep-majority` strategy will down this part of the cluster, which sees a lesser part of the whole cluster.
+This choice is made based on the latest known state of the cluster.
+When cluster will split into two equal parts, the one which contains the lowest address, will survive.

-This strategy is a good choice when the number of nodes in the cluster change dynamically and you can therefore not use `static-quorum`.
+When to use it?
+When your cluster can grow or shrink very dynamically.

-There is a small risk that the decision on both sides of the partition is not based on the same information and therefore resulting in different decisions.
-This can happen when there are membership changes at the same time as the network partition occurs.
-For example, the status of two members are changed to Up on one side but that information is not disseminated to the other side before the connection is broken.
-Then one side sees two more nodes and both sides might consider themselves having majority, resulting in that each side downing the other side and thereby forming two separate clusters.
-It can also happen when some nodes crash after the network partition but before the strategy has decided what to do.
+Keep in mind, that:

-In this regard it is more safe to use `static-quorum`, but the advantages of the dynamic nature of this strategy may outweigh the risk.
+1. Two parts of the cluster may make their decision based on the different state of the cluster, as it's relative for each node.
+In practice, the risk of it is quite small.

-Note that if there are more than two partitions and none is in majority each part will shut down itself, terminating the whole cluster.
+2. If there are more than 2 partitions, and none of them has reached the majority, the whole cluster may go down.

-If more than half of the nodes crash at the same time the other running nodes will down themselves because they think that they are not in majority, and thereby the whole cluster is terminated.
+3. If more than half of the cluster nodes will go down at once, the remaining ones will also down themselves, as they didn't reached the majority (based on the last known cluster state).

-The decision can be based on nodes with a configured `role` instead of all nodes in the cluster.
-This can be useful when some types of nodes are more valuable than others.
-You might for example have some nodes responsible for persistent data and some nodes with stateless worker services.
-Then it probably more important to keep as many persistent data nodes as possible even though it means shutting down more worker nodes.
+Just like in the case of static quorum, you may decide to make decisions based only on a nodes having configured `role`.
+The advantages here are similar to those of the static quorum.

 Configuration: